LinLabNEU/reweight_pruning3/readme.md

 ```
 python testers.py
 ```
-We can see that the total number of parameters is XXX.
-Among them, there are XXXX zero parameters and XXXX non-zero parameters.
+It outputs the test accuracy of the model.
+It also counts the number of non-zero and zero elements in the parameters.
+The total number of parameters is 3996704 (4.0M).
+Among them, there are 3012168 (3.02M) zero parameters and 984536 (0.98M) non-zero parameters.
+The number of bitmask is 122051 (0.1221M).
+So the total parameters for storage is 0.3671M (0.98M / 4 + 0.1221M) since the parameters are all 8bit.

-Considering the quantization, the total number of parameters (counted with 32bit base) is XXXX.

-Parameter number: XXXXX
+Parameter number: 0.3671M

 # Count operations